 Contact our office to schedule an appointment today at Asthma & Allergy Associates:

-Your screening or treatment may be covered by insurance.
+Your screening or treatment may be covered by insurance. ent visit may be covered by insurance.
+We accept all major insurances, MEDICARE, MEDICAID, and TRICARE.
+Please contact your insurance company for coverage details.
 We also accept cash and credit card payment.
-Please contact your insurance company for coverage details.

 Food allergies affect approximately 5 percent of adults and 8 percent of children in the United States.

 Food allergy is a serious medical condition affecting up to 15 million people in the United States, including 1 in 13 children.
 Being informed about food allergies, hidden triggers/sources, and treatment approaches is a key to living well with food allergies for our patients in Colorado Springs, Pueblo, Canyon City, and other southern Colorado communities.

 Success diagnosing and treating Food Allergy requires a personalized approach.
 At The Food Allergy Center of Asthma & Allergy Associates, PC in Colorado Springs, you can have that.
 We have board-certified doctors, qualified nursing staff and a nutritionist to come up with the best plan for your food allergy treatment in Colorado Springs, Pueblo, Canyon City, and surrounding communities.

 Most Common Food Allergies